awslabs/amazon-timestream-connector-prometheus/README.md

 1. Open the [AWS management console](https://console.aws.amazon.com/cloudwatch/) for CloudWatch.
 2. Click `Log groups` under `Logs`.
 3. Select the log group for the Prometheus Connector.
-In this example it would be `/aws/lambda/PrometheusConnector` and here is an example in this log group:
+In this example it would be `/aws/lambda/PrometheusConnector` and here is an example of the log streams within:
 ![](documentation/example/success_logging_example.PNG)

 ### Start Prometheus